 You might have to tweak the query above if your WordPress site is using a different prefix other than wp_.

 The autoload_size will return in bytes.
 There are 1024 bytes in a KB and 1024 KBs in a MB.
 So in our case, 249,025 bytes equals 0.25 MB.
 So for this site, this is a good size!
 If you return anything below 1 MB you shouldn’t be worried.
 However, if the result was much larger, continue on with this tutorial.

 Below is a site we were testing in which 137,724,715 bytes were returned or rather 137 MB.
 This is a good example of a site where something is definitely wrong, or rather there are things to optimize.

 You could also use a longer query such as the following.
 This will show you the autoloaded data size, how many entries are in the table, and the first 10 entries by size.

 SELECT 'autoloaded data in KiB' as name, ROUND(SUM(LENGTH(option_value))/ 1024) as value FROM wp_options WHERE autoload='yes' UNION SELECT 'autoloaded data count', count(*) FROM wp_options WHERE autoload='yes' UNION (SELECT option_name, length(option_value) FROM wp_options WHERE autoload='yes' ORDER BY length(option_value) DESC LIMIT 10)

-If you have access to New Relic, you could also use it to help troubleshoot queries connected to the wp_options table.
+If you have access to New Relic (license required), you could also use it to help troubleshoot queries connected to the wp_options table.
 The databases tab will point out the table and type of query consuming the most time.
 If you select one of the entries in the list you can see more detail including some sample queries.
-In this example below, you can see that the data points a finger at autoloaded data in the wp_options table.
+In the example below, you can see that the data points a finger at autoloaded data in the wp_options table.
 Sure enough, a quick analysis of the site in question confirmed nearly 250 MB of autoloaded data.